hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/GettingStarted.md

     git clone https://github.com/hummingbird-project/template

-Create a new directory for your project:

-    mkdir MyNewProject
-    cd MyNewProject

 Run the configure script provided to create a new folder and project inside:

     ../template/configure.sh MyNewProject

-This will ask some questions to configure your app.
-Change into the project folder you create and then, to run your app:
+Change into the new project directory:

+    cd MyNewProject

+Then run your app:

     swift run App